sguox002/leetcode/leetcode-all.md

 ->>

 ### bfs
+<<-1263	Minimum Moves to Move a Box to Their Target Location    		42.4%	Hard
+with a person to push the box, grid with obstacles. typical bfs: using two bfs
+- clear start/end/player position with empty cell
+- if we want to move the box to left,up right,down, the person shall be able to move corresponding position.
+->>

+<<-1284	Minimum Number of Flips to Convert Binary Matrix to Zero Matrix    		69.8%	Hard
+given a 01 matrix, you can choose a cell and flip it and its neighbors. bfs using the matrix as the queue data and visited using its string or matrix.
+->>

+<<-1293	Shortest Path in a Grid with Obstacles Elimination    		42.8%	Hard
+matrix with 01, 1 is obstacle. given k, you can remove at most k obstacles and return the shortest path.
+bfs: using (i,j,numRemoved) for the queue data. when number of obstacle > m-1+n-1, then we get the shortest length using dx+dy this can be used in each step.

+->>

+<<-1298	Maximum Candies You Can Get from Boxes    		59.5%	Hard
+given n boxes with box[i]=[status, candies, keys, containedBoxes]
+status: open or close
+candies: number of candies inside
+keys: the key list for other boxes.
+containedBoxes: a list of boxes inside this box. given a list of initial open box, return the max candies you can get.
+bfs: push all unopened boxes into queue and keep a list of owned keys.
+->>

+<<-1391	Check if There is a Valid Path in a Grid    		45.0%	Medium
+Given a m x n grid.
+Each cell of the grid represents a street.
+The street of grid[i][j] can be:
+1 which means a street connecting the left cell and the right cell.
+2 which means a street connecting the upper cell and the lower cell.
+3 which means a street connecting the left cell and the lower cell.
+4 which means a street connecting the right cell and the lower cell.
+5 which means a street connecting the left cell and the upper cell.
+6 which means a street connecting the right cell and the upper cell. check if there is a path from top left to bottom right. regular bfs, if it is able to connect then add into queue.
+->>

+<<- 1706.
+Where will the ball fall
+the grid with / and \,
+upscale the grid by 3, and then use bfs or dfs to find which one to go.
+->>

 <<-1654	Minimum Jumps to Reach Home    		28.0%	Medium
 a line with forbidden position. given a and b. you can jump forward by a, or jump backward with b.
 You cannot jump backward twice in a row. cannot jump to forbidden position. given position x, return the min number of jumps to home (at position 0)